TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-It's a page dedicated to a `eSports` competition, but we don't see nothing `relevant`.
+It's a page dedicated to a `eSports` hacking competition, but we don't see nothing `relevant`.

 So we keep enumerating the next port.